pCloud Review

 Secure File Sharing

-File sharing is undoubtedly one of the most useful functions of any cloud storage account, especially so when numerous advanced sharing features are included such as automatic link expiry dates, password protection and folder upload abilities (allowing link holders to upload files) are included as is the case with pCloud!
+File sharing is undoubtedly one of the most useful functions of any cloud storage service, especially so when numerous advanced features are included such as automatic expiry dates, password protection and folder upload abilities (allowing link holders to both upload and download files).

 Creating a shared link within pCloud begins by finding the file or folder to be shared within the web interface and then selecting the “share link” button found towards the top of the page.
 In doing so, this will open up the special link building box as can be seen below.